Eosinophils

 Frequently Asked Questions

-The standard reference range is 1-4% or 0.04-0.4 x10^9/L. Many functional medicine practitioners recommend tighter optimal ranges for peak health.
-Your ideal range may vary based on age, sex, and health goals.
+The standard reference range for Eosinophils is 1-4% or 0.04-0.4 x10^9/L. Optimal ranges may differ based on individual health goals and expert recommendations.

 Medical Disclaimer